This post is about mailbox migration in Microsoft 365 so we will focus only on Exchange Online and hybrid administration topics in this chapter.

 - User throttling mostly affects third-party migration tools.
 User throttling limits the number of mailboxes a user can access simultaneously and is designed to minimize risks and preserve resources.

-- Therefore, if a migration tool uses a single service account with access to all mailboxes, Office 365 might throttle the service account if it starts to access too many mailboxes simultaneously during the migration process, thereby impacting migration performance.
+- Therefore, if a migration tool uses a single service account with access to all mailboxes, Microsoft 365 might throttle the service account if it starts to access too many mailboxes simultaneously during the migration process, thereby impacting migration performance.

 - When you evaluate migration tools, make sure that performance will not be impacted by user throttling.